Junior Cricket Director

 “Hi, We’re Greg and Carly Farrer.

-We started off last year bringing our son Harry to the Friday night training sessions.
+We started off at ECC bringing our son Harry to the Friday night training sessions.
 We enjoyed the friendly, family atmosphere that the club generated so much so that when there were talks of a new Under 9 team being formed for the 2017 season we were very keen to get involved.

-With a great team around us we look forward to bringing a new Under 9 team to the Cricket Club and hope to create the same enjoyment to all those involved.”
+With a great team around us we look forward to running our age group at Effingham Cricket Club and hope to create the same enjoyment to all those involved.”

 The U5 – 8 group is a fantastic hotbed of future club players, made up of a broad mix of boys and girls, with or without any cricket experience.